-How do you know if have a ruptured breast implant
+How do you know if have a ruptured breast implant?

 Breast implants usually last a lifetime without causing any problems.
 Nevertheless, saline or silicone implants may sustain a tear or a hole due to a number of reasons, and the material then leaks out to surrounding breast tissue.
 This is called “breast implant rupture”, and it’s important to recognize the possible signs in order to identify the problem and seek proper help early on.

-What can cause your breast implant to rupture?
+What can cause breast implant rupture?